 Part 1.
 Is There a Tidal App for Linux?

-Unfortunately, there is no official Tidal app for Linux.
-While Tidal provides apps for Windows, Mac OS, and mobile devices, Linux users are left to find alternative solutions.
-Despite this, you can still access Tidal on Linux using various methods, including the web player, a third-party app, or a command-line interface client.
+Despite this, you can still use Tidal on Linux in different ways.
+You can access it through the web player, a third-party app, or a command-line client.
 These options, while not officially supported by Tidal, offer effective ways to stream or download Tidal music on your Linux system.

 For those who are technophobic, ViWizard Tidal Music Converter is the best tool for you as it doesn't require you to be good with development tools and also provides user-friendly interfaces so that you can experience every feature on Tidal in a second!

 Part 2.
-How to Play Tidal on Linux?
+How to Play Tidal on Linux

 Method 1.
 Access Tidal Web Player